 Mr. Ashish Mathur, aged 48 years, is the Non-Executive Independent Director of our Company.
 He has completed his Post Graduate Diploma in Business Management Course with specialization in Marketing from Indian Institute of Rural Management, Jaipur in the year 1998.
-He is having 15 years of experience in the Marudhar Paints and Polymers.
+He is having 15 years of experience in the Marudhar Paints and Polymers in chemical and paints industry.